Backup and Restore

 Restoring from Cloud Storage

 rqlite supports restoring a node from a backup previously uploaded to Cloud-based storage.
 If enabled and the node has no pre-existing data, rqlite will download the SQLite data stored in the cloud, and initialize your system with it.
-Also note that if you bootstrap a new cluster and pass -auto-restore to each node, only the node that becomes the Leader will actually install the data.
-The other nodes will pick up the data through the normal Raft consensus mechanism.
-Both compressed and non-compressed backups are handled automatically by rqlite during the restore process.
+Also note that if you bootstrap a new cluster and pass -auto-restore

 Under the covers Automatic Restore uses the Load approach described above, which means it can be memory-intensive if the database file is large i.e. 100MB in size or greater.
 Be sure to monitor your system when dealing with large data sets.
 If you find auto-restore consumes too much memory, you may need to use the Boot process outlined above to restore your node.

-In most cases you will define the same sub object values for both backup and restore configuration files, since the means of accessing cloud storage is the same in both cases.
+object values for both backup and restore configuration files, since the means of accessing cloud storage is the same in both cases.

 Amazon S3

-To initiate an automatic restore from a backup in an S3 bucket, create a file with the following (example) contents and supply the file path to rqlite using the command line option -auto-restore:
+To initiate an automatic restore from a backup in an S3 bucket, create a file with the following (example) contents and supply the file path to rqlite using the command line option -auto-restore

 {